TcMenu/IoAbstraction/README.md

     /** Detent after every full cycle of both signals, A and B */ FULL_CYCLE

-Then lastly we set the precision of the encoder (IE the range)
+Then lastly we set the precision of the encoder (IE the range), if the current and maximum value are both 1, then the mode is direction only.

 	// After initialising, we set the maximum value (from 0) that the encoder represents
 	// along with the current value